JackSlater777/JS---new-objects/README_eng.txt

 - dream teacher

-For all objects, except for the skeleton transformer and junkman, the logic for the AI ​​is written.
+For all objects, except for the skeleton transformer, junkman and warlock's lab, the logic for the AI ​​is written.
 Generation of any object can be customized via RMG dialog in the game or via json file in the /Lang folder.

 I will be glad to any suggestions for new objects or bug reports.